 In my opinion, the greatest definition of an entrepreneur is someone who sees problems not as such, but rather, as opportunities.
 This nails a very basic meaning of what an entrepreneur does, but how do they do it?
 The Misesian view of entrepreneurship is someone who acts with foresight.
 Because they are acting under uncertainty, a good entrepreneur must have very keen foresight.

 But why does this foresight keep the world spinning?
 The “problems” that entrepreneurs see are seen by them as demand, a way to make a profit.
 I covered this in my previous article on the entrepreneurs titled The Market is Brutal, and That’s a Good Thing which can be found here, but to cover it briefly again, the entrepreneur benefits everyone.
 Nothing they do is useless, it is always to benefit another person, while also benefiting themselves.
 If an entrepreneur were to engage in action that helped nobody else and paid no attention to demand, the result would be the entrepreneur falling flat on their face.
-This is the glorious brutality of the market, known as creative destruction.
+This is the glorious brutality of the market.

 These people may not literally spin the earth, but they sure do help us develop our lives and aid in the division of labor.
 A successful economy not only needs entrepreneurs but needs them to both be able to be successful and be able to fail.
 To give them the ability to be successful, they must have foresight, which brings us to the idea of time preference.
 In the first chapter of Democracy – The God that Failed, Hans Hoppe articulates this idea of time preference by explaining it as when individuals prefer goods.
 High time preference means that one prefers a good sooner rather than later, and low time preference is the opposite.